ahicks92/audiogame_engine/readme.md

 	Audiogame_engine provides input and windowing functionality for Audiogame developers through the Python programming language, Sdl, and Pysdl2.
 While graphics is not currently supported, adding such is trivial and I will welcome such patches.
 This package is aimed at intermediate programmers and I request that you report issues through Github, not through e-mailing me directly (questions are welcome in my e-mail, just not feature requests and bug reports).

+	Note: due to the difficultuy of compiling and setting up SDL, a compiled dll is part of this package.
+If you are on Linux or Mac, you will need to replace it with a version of SDL compiled for your platform, and possibly update __init__.py to point to it.
+The precompiled version which was published as of this release did not include Alt+F4 support; getting Alt+F4 to work requires building SDL yourself so I went ahead and did it for you.

 	Unlike other approaches, Audiogame_engine functions via telling you about things.
 The code is well-documented.
 Start with main_loop.py, screen_stack.py, and screen.py.
 Almost everything has a python docstring telling you what it's for and how to use it.
 The code is also simple: someone who understands why this package might be attractive should be able to understand exactly how it works.

 	Typical usage involves overriding `tick` in a subclass of `Screen`, adding it to a `ScreenStack`, and initializing and starting a MainLoop with said `ScreenStack`.
 Keyboard and mouse (save for mouse movement) is handled through `KeyboardHandler` and `MouseHandler`.
 Every subclass of `Screen` gets one of these.
 When a key or mouse button is pressed and a callback is registered for it, the callback gets called.